 - Suitable enclosed low-heeled shoes, sturdy sports or flats.
 Slip-ons are not accepted for safety reasons.
 All footwear must be black and no variations are permitted.

-- Plain white socks or plain black stockings for girls.
+- Plain white socks or plain navy blue stockings for girls.
 Leggings are not permitted.

 - Plain black socks for boys.